JeffreyJPZ/ubc-classrooms/README.md

    macOS:
    - [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/)

+   You will also need [Duo Mobile](https://duo.com/product/multi-factor-authentication-mfa/duo-mobile-app) for MFA to connect to UBC VPN.

 2. Clone the repo to your desired directory using the command line (Git Bash for Windows/macOS)

     ```bash